jmarnold1021/MIS-Tools/README.md

 ```

-| to get a new version with updated source code.
+To get a new version with updated source code.

 ## Install